Khushi266/Car-Prediction-Webpage/README.md

 # Car-Prediction-Webpage

 This is a Second hand car price prediction webpage in which you predict the price of a car based on certain parameters.
-For example:
+You can access this webpage on : https://car-prediction-webpage.onrender.com/ For example:
 1. Company
 2. Model